Schkrabi/TypeSystem/README.md

 Extended functions are usefull when dealing with data that can come in various different implementation.
 Extended functions allow us to use specific algorithms for specific representations of data.
 For example binary matrix can be represented by two dimensional array, bit array or incidence list.
 Extended functions allow us to tranparently implement functions using efficient algorithms based on representations of arguments.

 ##### Implementation selection
-When extended function is applied, it is using auxiliary *ranking function* to rank and select implementation that will be used.
+When extended function is applied, it is using auxiliary *cost function* to rank and select implementation that will be used.
 Ranking function maps each implementation along with arguments of application to integer.
 Then implementation with least rank is selected and applied.

-If no ranking function is specified, default ranking function is used.
-Default ranking function compares representations of supplied arguments and formal arguments of implementations and increases rank by _1_ for each representation that is different.
-Therefore if supplied arguments have exactly same representation as formal arguments of implementations default ranking function will return _0_.
-On the other hand if representation of each supplied argument and formal argument of implementation is different, default ranking function will return number equal to number of arguments.
+If no cost function is specified, default cost function is used.
+Default cost function compares representations of supplied arguments and formal arguments of implementations and increases cost by _1_ for each representation that is different.
+Therefore if supplied arguments have exactly same representation as formal arguments of implementations default cost function will return _0_.
+On the other hand if representation of each supplied argument and formal argument of implementation is different, default cost function will return number equal to number of arguments.

-##### <a name="rankingFunction">Ranking function</a>
+##### <a name="rankingFunction">Cost function</a>
-Ranking function is any function or extended-function with following type signature:
+Cost function is any function or extended-function with following type signature:

 ~~~
-(List:Native List:Native) #> Int:Native
+(List:Native List:Native A) #> Int:Native
 ~~~

-During each application of extended function ranking function is called for each implementation of that extended function.
-First argument passed to ranking function is _List:Native_ of [type symbols](#typeSymbol) containing types of arguments implementation is expecting, second argument is list of [type symbols](#typeSymbol) containing types of arguments that extended function is applied to.
+During each application of extended function cost function is called for each implementation of that extended function.
+First argument passed to cost function is _List:Native_ of [type symbols](#typeSymbol) containing types of arguments implementation is expecting, second argument is list of [type symbols](#typeSymbol) containing types of arguments that extended function is applied to and final argumet is tuple of evaluated arguments of the application.
 For example following expression:

 ~~~
 ((extended-lambda